Jinotega Department: Points of interest

 There are various restaurants and markets throughout the department of Jinotega, that serve various fruits, vegetables, meats, and drinks.
 The city of Jinotega is in the vicinity of the artificial Lake Apanas.
 The town of San Rafael del Norte located about 20 minutes north of Jinotega City, was General Sandino's Headquarters against US Marine's forced occupation of Nicaragua in the late 1920s and early 1930s.
-San Rafael has a really nice neoclassical parrish church across the leafy Main Square, and a small museum dedicated to Sandino and his wife, Blanca Aráuz.
+San Rafael has a neoclassical parrish church across the leafy Main Square, and a small museum dedicated to Sandino and his wife, Blanca Aráuz.